Tasuku-CV6/cpnt-260-a-html-css-project/README.md

 FleetExhibit Logo was created by me using Iconify in Figma Desgin.

 All Images used in this project are not owned by me and are for educational purposes only.
-Additionally, the external links provided are for informational purposes only; they do not belong to us, and we do not endorse or control the content of these external sites.
+Additionally, the external links provided are for informational purposes only; they do not belong to me, and I do not endorse or control the content of these external sites.
 Sources are porvided below for all of the Images:

 ### KMS - Kriegsmarine Schiff: